Kibale Forest National Park

 What We Love

-1. Home to Africa’s highest density & highest diversity of primates
+1. Home to Africa’s highest density &amp highest diversity of primates

-2. See the endangered chimpanzee, African golden cat, serval & elephant
+2. See the endangered chimpanzee, African golden cat, serval &amp elephant

 3. Linked to Queen Elizabeth National Park by a wildlife corridor